MiniGraph Playground – Executive Summary

 Deployment Model

-Execution is decoupled from protocol using Event Script, allowing:
+Execution is decoupled from protocol using Event Script, enabling:

 - REST invocation